 If you still have issues with razor bumps, you may have to accept that you can’t shave your head as close as you like.

 Electric trimmers and multi-blade razors are the worst offenders for causing ingrown hairs and folliculitis.
 They aren’t as gentle on the skin, causing irritation which can cause it to swell up, which in turn traps more hairs.

-If you insist on using an electric trimmer, consider trimming your hair a little longer.
+If you insist on using an electric trimmer, consider using adjustable clippers and trimming your hair a little longer.
 Leaving a small length of hair instead of aiming for a clean shave will remove the pressure on the skin and stop the hair from bending into the pore.

 You should avoid popping razor bumps.
 Razor bumps will heal on their own, but popping them damages the skin and can lead to bacteria getting into your pores, causing an infection.
 Gently wash over the bumps using an appropriate cleanser, but avoid popping them.

 If you don’t treat razor bumps by cleaning the area, they will usually heal themselves but it can take longer, and in some instances, they will become infected with pus.
 Treat them carefully using specialist cleaners or lotions to remove dirt and dead skin and minimize the recovery time.